Past Perfect Continuous ESL Worksheets, Games and Activities

 Past and Past Perfect Continuous

-In this insightful past continuous and past perfect continuous worksheet, students learn how the past perfect continuous is different from the past continuous when expressing progressive actions in the past.
-Students start by identifying the correct past progressive tense in a set of sentences.
+In this insightful past perfect continuous vs. past continuous worksheet, students learn how the past perfect continuous is different from the past continuous when expressing ongoing actions in the past.
+Students start by identifying the correct past tense in sentences.
 Next, students complete sentences with their own ideas in the past perfect continuous or past continuous.
-After that, students put a story in the correct order by numbering sentences 1 to 12.
-In the last exercise, students write past continuous or past perfect continuous questions that correspond to a set of answers.
+After that, students put lines of a story in the correct order by numbering sentences 1 to 12.
+Lastly, students write past perfect continuous or past continuous questions that correspond to a set of answers.

 Past and Past Perfect Continuous Worksheet Preview